Putting the Chic in Psychic

 He waited for more, his brow furrowing as I remained silent.

 “See?
 I told you it was stupid,” I said, starting to pull away.
-He clamped his hands tighter, refusing to let me go.
+He clamped his hands tighter.

 I’m not ashamed to say I melted.
-His touch had that affect on me.
+His touch had that effect on me.
 Sizzling fireworks burst in my chest and hunger dug its claws into me.
-In a matter of a millisecond I went from normal temperature to conflagration and I didn’t mind a bit.
+In a matter of a millisecond I went from normal temperature to conflagration, and I didn’t mind a bit.

 Damon was a good kisser, at least according to my limited experience.
-He speared his fingers through my hair and cupped my head, holding it how he wanted.
+He speared his fingers through my hair and cupped my head.
 His other hand pressed me closer.
-Tingles of desire sparked across my skin and I made a sound.
+Tingles of desire sparked across my skin, and I made a sound.
 Could have been a moan, could have been a whimper, could have been a demand for more.
 Maybe it was all three.
 At any rate, I wanted more.

 “Look at me.”

-I reluctantly obeyed, only to instantly get lost in the stormy depths of his.
+I reluctantly obeyed, only to instantly get lost in the stormy depths of his eyes.
 “Should I be looking for something in particular?
 A cataract?
-Maybe a sty?”
+Maybe a stye?”

 He smiled.
 “Would you please just shut up?”